 Victoria:

-Major construction on the first four sites on Victoria’s Beveridge to Albury section is almost completed.
+Major construction on the first four sites on Victoria’s Beveridge to Albury section is complete:

-- The rail tracks under the Murray Valley Highway road bridge in Barnawartha North have been lowered and are operational.
+- The rail tracks under Murray Valley Highway road bridge at Barnawartha North have been lowered and are operational

 - The new Beaconsfield Parade bridge in Glenrowan is now operational